A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

 Visual-inspired matching needs a projection to reduce the dimensionality of 3D point clouds.
-Some researchers propose to design discriminative 3D features for local matching and global descriptor encoding.
+Some researchers propose to design discriminative 3D features for both global descriptor encoding and local matching, thus achieving place retrieval and 6-DoF pose estimation for global LiDAR localization.
 It is becoming a new research trend in the last three years (2019-2022).
 DH3D by Du \textit{et al.}~\cite{dh3d2020} uses flex convolution and squeeze-and-excitation block as the feature encoder and applies a saliency map for keypoint detection.
 Then the local features were aggregated into a global descriptor for place recognition.
 EgoNN by Komorowski \textit{et al}.~\cite{komorowski2021egonn} transforms the point clouds into a cylindrical occupancy map, and develops a 3D convolutional architecture based on MinkLoc3D~\cite{komorowski2021minkloc3d} for keypoint regression and description.
-A structure-aware registration network is introduced in~\cite{qiao2021registration} and it is trained in a virtual LiDAR dataset while tested in real-world environments.
 Cattaneo \textit{et al.}~\cite{cattaneo2022lcdnet} propose an end-to-end LCDNet that can achieve both place recognition and pose estimation.
 LCDNet modifies PV-RCNN~\cite{shi2020pv} for local feature extraction and builds a differentiable unbalanced optimal transport~\cite{chizat2018scaling} for feature matching.
 BoW3D~\cite{cui2022bow3d} utilizes 3D point cloud feature LinK3D~\cite{cui2022link3d} for feature extraction and adapted BoW for global localization.
-Instead of point-level features, GOSMatch~\cite{zhu2020gosmatch} utilizes high-level semantic objects for global localization.
+Instead of point-level features, GOSMatch~\cite{zhu2020gosmatch} extracts high-level semantic objects for global localization.
 The authors propose a histogram-based graph descriptor and vertex descriptor taking advantage of the spatial locations of semantic objects for place recognition and local feature matching.
-Similarly, BoxGraph~\cite{pramatarov2022boxgraph} encodes a semantic object and its shape of a 3D point cloud into a vertex of a fully-connected graph.
+Similarly, BoxGraph~\cite{pramatarov2022boxgraph} encodes a semantic object and its shape of a 3D point cloud into a vertex of a fully connected graph.
 The graph is used for both similarity measure and pose estimation.
 Yuan \textit{et al}.~\cite{yuan2022std} propose a novel triangle-based global descriptor, stable triangle descriptor (STD) for place recognition and relative pose estimation.
-STD keeps a hash table as the global descriptor, and place recognition is achieved by voting of triangles in the table.
+STD keeps a hash table as the global descriptor and place recognition is achieved by voting of triangles in the table.

 All the methods above achieve place recognition by nearest neighbor search or exhaustive comparisons on global descriptors.
 Several works only use local keypoints or features to build coupled methods, and there are no global descriptors for place retrieval.
 Bosse and Zlot~\cite{bosse2009keypoint,bosse2013place} extract and describe keypoints for both place candidate voting and 6-DoF pose estimation.
 Inspired by the work of Bosse and Zlot~\cite{bosse2013place}, Guo \textit{et al.}~\cite{guo2019local} design an intensity-integrated keypoint and also propose a probabilistic voting strategy.
 Steder \textit{et al.}~\cite{steder2010robust} propose to match point features on range images and score potential transformations for final pose estimation.
 Instead of extracting features on point clouds, Millane \textit{et al.}~\cite{millane2019free} introduce a SIFT-inspired~\cite{lowe1999object} local feature based on the distance function map of 2D LiDAR submaps.
 Experiments validate that using free space for submap matching performs better compared with using occupied grids.